What can be done when a third party unlawfully interferes with your business contracts or relationships?

 Texas Tortious Interference Legal Representation and Defense

 Businesses of all shapes and sizes find themselves in increasingly complex contractual relationships, and resolving disputes through litigation demands a multifaceted approach.
-At Hendershot, Cannon & Hisey, P.C., our business litigation team draws from a combined 150+ years of experience in commercial litigation, enabling us to effectively and cost-efficiently guide our clients through the litigation process, no matter the nature of their dispute or business law issue.
+At Hendershot, Cannon & Hisey, P.C., we draw from a combined 150+ years of experience in commercial litigation, enabling us to effectively and cost-efficiently guide our clients through the litigation process, no matter the nature of their dispute or business law issue.